koo5/new_shit/README.md

  i think this is an easy task.
 A syntax defined in python code is a list of tags.
  Sometimes you may see them grouped in another list, so there are several alternatives.
  I would wrap each tags list in a dict with additional metadata: "lang" and maybe "verbosity"..
-* help me learn unipycation, yield python or other logic programming functionality.
+* help me learn unipycation, yield python, kanren or other logic programming
 <http://yieldprolog.sourceforge.net/>
  it will be needed for a lot of features of lemon. you dont actually need to know lemon to help me with this